 Treasurer - Sharon Hicks

 Newsletter - Jenny Reddington-Scott

 In addition to the committee we have a team of fosterers, home visitors and fundraisers, all of whom are essential for us to keep running as we are.

 Our main out goings are naturally on vet bills which on average are over £15000, this is because all cats which come into our care are blood-tested for Feline Aids and Leukaemia, those 4 months of age or over are neutered before re-homing.
 The cats are also vaccinated against Cat Flu, Feline Enteritis and Feline Leukaemia and are microchipped.
 In this way we try to ensure the cats we re-home are in the best possible health and condition.
 As you can imagine this is very costly and apart from a neutering grant from the NCC (National Cat Centre), we are totally reliant on our own fund raising efforts and donations from the public.

-All our pens have heat and light, most are now 5ft wide, with a bedroom area and 6ft run - although we have a few smaller ones which we are gradually replacing.
+All our pens have heat and light, are 5ft wide, with a bedroom area and 6ft run.